Rangers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Dane Dunning will start for the Texas Rangers against Freddie Freeman and the Los Angeles Dodgers on Saturday at 4:05 PM ET.
+Freddie Freeman and the Los Angeles Dodgers head into the final of a three-game series against Marcus Semien and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-The favored Dodgers have -125 moneyline odds against the underdog Rangers, who are listed at +105.
-The over/under is 9 runs for the contest (with -120 odds to hit the over and +100 odds to go under).
+The favored Dodgers have -115 moneyline odds against the underdog Rangers, who are listed at -105.
+The game's total is set at 10 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.